bernieplug/plugable-btaps/README.rst

 Installation
 ____________
-First, install PyBluez using the appropriate step below:
+First, install PyBluez using the appropriate link or command for your OS:

 **Windows**
     Download and install `PyBluez for Python 2.7`_